bhopals/essential-english/03-Notes-Grammatically-Correct-Anne-Stilman.md

             - None but the foolhardy `eat` at this place. [not any; verb is plural]
             - None of these options `is` satisfactory.
 [This is acceptable.
 This is more FORMAL - singular]
             - None of these options `are` satisfactory.
 [This is also acceptable.
 This is less FORMAL - plural]

+- 7. Numerical Phrases
+  - ONE OF
+    - One of those people who `are` late for everything.
+      The key to understanding